 Like any drug, be it pharmaceuticals, over-the-counter, or Cannabis, your reactions to them are dependent on your sex, weight, and or level of immunity when using.
 Sick people, say with cancer, can catch a cold and get considerably worse.
 Someone with a higher immunity receives the same cold and is better in a few hours or days.
 Some people can take the prescribed dose of a particular medication and are fine.
 While another person using the same drug can experience severe reactions and only use half the quantity.

 The same is true for using Cannabis; males and females react differently.
 Not only by the person’s sex; the consideration must be on the individual’s weight.
 So, what do we consider heavy use of Cannabis to be?

 What is Considered Heavy Cannabis Use?

 Use Cannabis for medical reasons.
 You will monitor with your doctor.
-People use Cannabis to relieve nausea they experience from having chemotherapy treatment for cancer.
-They chronic pain, insomnia, stress, and anxiety, and your doctor determines the need based on your illness.
+People use Cannabis to relieve the nausea they experience from having chemotherapy treatment for cancer.
+They have chronic pain, insomnia, stress, and anxiety, and your doctor determines the need based on their illness.
 This fact-finding reality came about as scientists discovered the plant’s potential in treating medical conditions.

 Heavy Cannabis Use Concerning Users’ Sex and Weight